Push Notifications Guide

 Notification Settings

-The StreamLayer SDK creates two notification channels in your app settings - StreamLayer and StreamLayer Watch Party.
-Users also have the option to customize notification settings inside the StreamLayer SDK overlays.
+The StreamLayer SDK creates two notification channels in your app settings: StreamLayer and StreamLayer Watch Party.
+Users can also customize notification settings inside the StreamLayer Element.

 Further Reading

-When a user taps on a notification, the host app will open by default.
-To set up deep linking so the user is navigated directly to the StreamLayer overlay, follow our Deep Links Guide.
+When a user taps a notification, the host app opens by default.
+To set up deep linking so the user navigates directly to the StreamLayer Element, follow the Deep Linking Guide.